News from Salt Lake City, UT

 Get the latest updates and event listings from the International Rescue Committee in Salt Lake City, UT, and learn how you can help welcome newly arrived refugees.

-Journey to the Wasatch celebrates the International Rescue Committee’s (IRC) efforts in Salt Lake City to support the journey hundreds of brave refugees undergo every year to make their home in Utah.
+On April 27th, nearly 175 community humanitarians attended Journey to the Wasatch, the International Rescue Committee (IRC) in Salt Lake City’s annual spring fundraising party celebrating the journey hundreds of our refugee neighbors undergo to make their home in Utah.

 How to support refugees in Salt Lake City

 We provide many opportunities to get involved and send a message of hope to refugees in our community.

 Items needed for refugees in Salt Lake City

 The IRC in Salt Lake City is committed to supporting newly arrived refugees on their journey from harm to home.
 As a part of that commitment, we provide refugees with the basics they will need to start rebuilding their lives here in the U.S.